amyafan/HMW_Transit/prep/raw_data/README.txt

 	metro_routes.csv has a route per line, metro_legs has a leg of a route per line.
 The variable "ItineraryId" can be used to link the routes to the legs

+name_match_raw.csv and name_match_final.csv

+	Since the FOIA document from HISD and the TEA documents had different school names, I made this to match the school names properly.
+I first used a fuzzy merge in notebook 2, and then manually checked the entries.

+	the file in code/0_Name_Match.py produces name_match_raw.csv.
+I then went through and manually adjusted to create name_match_final.csv

+	Notes:
+		* Liberty High School has both day and night classes.
+Both are mapped to the Liberty High School classes
+		* "ENERGIZED FOR STEM ACADEMY SOUTHEAST MIDDLE" was not included in the HISD FOIA request